-PropanePAC is the separate segregated fund of the National Propane Gas Association (NPGA), serving as the political arm of the association’s advocacy efforts on behalf of the entire propane industry.
-It is a multi-candidate, non-partisan political action committee (PAC) registered with the Federal Election Commission (FEC).
-Since corporations cannot use general treasury funds for political contributions, PropanePAC pools together voluntary, personal contributions to support federal candidates to Congress who support the propane industry.
+PropanePAC is the separate segregated fund of the National Propane Gas Association (NPGA), serving as the political arm of the association’s advocacy efforts.
+It is a multi-candidate, non-partisan political action committee (PAC) registered with the Federal Election Commission.
+Since corporations cannot use general treasury funds (i.e. dues) for political campaign contributions, PropanePAC pools together voluntary, personal contributions from eligible individuals to support federal candidates to Congress who support the propane industry.

 Who Can Contribute to PropanePAC?